ARTIST STATEMENT

 «The Divine Kwakwacomedy»

-Promenade theatrical performance, street, immersive, site-specific comedy, 80 min.
+Promenade theatre performance, street, immersive, site-specific comedy, 80 min.

 Directed and written by Evgeniya Rudyuk